dlemire60/openc2-oif-orchestrator/docs/WALKTHROUGH.md

 The procedure to create a new device is:

-1. Select `Devices` from the Orchestrator menu; this brings the list of registered devices.
+1. Select `Devices` from the Orchestrator menu; this brings up the list of registered devices.
 1. Click the `REGISTER` button at the right; this opens the dialog to register a new device.